-Make-A-Wish has only one explanation for why they conceptualized their logo.
+Make-A-Wish has only one explanation for why it conceptualized its logo.
 It represents the mission they aim to fulfill the wish of terminally ill kids under the age of 18.
 While they don’t further detail what the star and the swirl symbolize, the star may imply the act of making a wish whenever you see the heavenly body above the sky.

 Over the years, the YMCA of the USA has changed its logo, but one thing remains the same: a triangle.
-According to the charity’s founder, Luther H. Gulick, MD suggests that it represents the body, man, and spirit.
+The charity’s founder, Luther H. Gulick, MD, suggests that it represents the body, man, and spirit.
 All of which are necessary.

 While the triangle is no longer red, the charity mentions that the new colors represent vibrancy, unlike old iterations.
 Plus, they’ve maintained a commitment to being a people-first, caring nonprofit.

 Goodwill Industries calls their logo the Smiling G, which has won awards as well.
 But what’s the meaning behind that smile?
 In their press release, they hired a graphic designer (Joseph Selame) to create one of the most iconic charity logos of all time.

 The charity says that the letter “g” appears twice in the logo.
 One appears like the letter itself, and the other the smile.
 With this in mind, it reinforces their values and spreads the mission of self-confidence and hopes to communities.